Polymorphism clones of homogeneous structures (Universal homogeneous polymorphisms and automatic homeomorphicity): Automatic homeomorphicity

-Step \ref{stepEmb} bases on \cite[Lemma 12]{BodPinPon13} that states that if a closed transformation monoid $\monoid{M}$ on a countable set has a dense group $\group{G}$ of units, and if only the identical endomorphism of $\monoid{M}$ fixes all elements of $\group{G}$ point-wise, then from the automatic homeomorphicity of $\group{G}$ with respect to $\class{K}$ follows the automatic homeomorphicity of $\monoid{M}$ with respect to $\class{K}$.
-It is shown in \cite[Theorem 21]{BodPinPon13} that this criterion applies to the monoid of self-embeddings of a countable homogeneous structure $\bU$ whenever $\Aut(\bU)$ has automatic homeomorphicity with respect to $\class{K}$ and whenever $\bU$ has the \emph{joint extension property} (cf.\ \cite[Definition 18]{BodPinPon13}).
+Step \ref{stepEmb} bases on the following observation: \begin{proposition}[{\cite[Lemma 12]{BodPinPon17}}] If a closed transformation monoid $\monoid{M}$ on a countable set has a dense group $\group{G}$ of units, and if among the injective endomorphisms of $\monoid{M}$ only the identical endomorphism fixes all elements of $\group{G}$ point-wise, then from the automatic homeomorphicity of $\group{G}$ with respect to $\class{K}$ follows the automatic homeomorphicity of $\monoid{M}$ with respect to $\class{K}$. \end{proposition} It is shown in \cite[Theorem 21]{BodPinPon17} that this criterion applies to the monoid of self-embeddings of a countable homogeneous structure $\bU$ whenever $\Aut(\bU)$ has automatic homeomorphicity with respect to $\class{K}$, no algebraicity, and whenever $\bU$ has the \emph{joint extension property} (cf.\ \cite[Definition 18]{BodPinPon17}).

-Step \ref{stepEnd} relies on a so called \emph{gate technique}: \begin{definition}[{\cite[Definition 3.1]{PecPec14}, implicit in \cite{BodPinPon13}}] Given a transformation monoid $\monoid{M}$ on a countably infinite set $A$.
+Step \ref{stepEnd} relies on a so called \emph{gate technique}: \begin{definition}[{\cite[Definition 3.1]{PecPec16}, implicit in \cite{BodPinPon17}}] Given a transformation monoid $\monoid{M}$ on a countably infinite set $A$.
 Let $\group{G}$ be the group of units in $\monoid{M}$, and let $\overline{\group{G}}$ be the closure of $\group{G}$ in $\monoid{M}$.
-Then we say that $\monoid{M}$ has a \emph{gate covering} if there exists an open covering $\cover{U}$ of $\monoid{M}$ and elements $f_U\in U$, for every $U\in\cover{U}$, such that for all $U\in\cover{U}$ and for all Cauchy-sequences $(g_n)_{n\in\bN}$ of elements from $U$ there exist Cauchy-sequences $(\kappa_n)_{n\in\bN}$ and $(\iota_n)_{n\in\bN}$ of elements from $\overline{\group{G}}$ such that for all $n\in\bN$ we have
+Then we say that $\monoid{M}$ has a \emph{gate covering} if there exists an open covering $\cover{U}$ of $\monoid{M}$ and elements $f_U\in U$, for every $U\in\cover{U}$, such that for all $U\in\cover{U}$ and for all Cauchy-sequences $(g_n)_{n\in\bN}$ of elements from $U$ there exist Cauchy-sequences $(\kappa_n)_{n\in\bN}$ and $(\iota_n)_{n\in\bN}$ of elements from $\overline{\group{G}}$ such that for all $n\in\bN$ we have $g_n = \kappa_n\circ f_U\circ\iota_n$.

 \end{definition} Now Step \ref{stepEnd} can be fulfilled by observing that if $\overline{\Aut(\bU)}$ has automatic homeomorphicity with respect to $\class{K}$ and if $\End(\bU)$ has a gate covering, then every isomorphism from $\End(\bU)$ to the endomorphism monoid of a member of $\class{K}$ is continuous.